-Institute of Contemporary Art at the University of Pennsylvania will present the exhibition, Give It Or Leave It, a solo exhibition of film, video, and sculpture by filmmaker and artist Cauleen Smith, curated by ICA Chief Curator Anthony Elms.
+Institute of Contemporary Art at the University of Pennsylvania presented the exhibition, Give It Or Leave It, a solo exhibition of film, video, and sculpture by filmmaker and artist Cauleen Smith, curated by ICA Chief Curator Anthony Elms.

-The exhibition at ICA will feature the cumulative works of Give It Or Leave It (2016, in-progress), a project of film, drawing, collage, and performance that asks broad questions about hospitality by investigating the influence, recent past, and continuing present of the music and life of Alice Coltrane, born Alice McLeod (1937-2007).
+The exhibition at ICA featured the cumulative works of Give It Or Leave It (2016), a project of film, drawing, collage, and performance that asks broad questions about hospitality by investigating the influence, recent past, and continuing present of the music and life of Alice Coltrane, born Alice McLeod (1937-2007).

 The title Give It Or Leave It is a revision of the threat of "take it or leave it."
 The artist proposes a new rule for a better world: creating something, offering it, and maybe having it rejected—but gifting it anyway?
 “Give it or leave it" is a rule for the self, not an ultimatum for the other, born of this spirit of generosity, hospitality, and selflessness.